nomnomab/lc-rolling-giant/README.md

 ### AI

 - `AiType` - Type of AI the Rolling Giant uses
+  - Putting multiple will randomly choose between them each time you land on a moon
   - Coilhead - Move when the player is not looking at it
   - MoveWhenLooking - Move when the player is looking at it
   - RandomlyMoveWhileLooking - Randomly move while the player is looking at it